-When you are in Mossyrock, you'll notice that it is more blue-collar than most other communities in America.
-55.17% of Mossyrock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mossyrock is a blue-collar town, with 55.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mossyrock is a city of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Mossyrock who work in farm management occupations (21.94%), maintenance occupations (10.03%), and sales jobs (8.46%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mossyrock is worth considering.